kei-linyugui20223638023/Weather_dashboard_project/README.md

 3. **Create a New Weather Data Record**: Send a POST request to `/weatherdashboard/api/v1.0/weatherdatas` with `title` and `data` fields in the request body to create a new weather data record.
 4. **Update a Weather Data Record with a Specific ID**: Send a PUT request to `/weatherdashboard/api/v1.0/weatherdatas/<int:weatherdata_id>`, and specify the fields to be updated in the request body to update the corresponding weather data record.
 5. **Delete a Weather Data Record with a Specific ID**: Send a DELETE request to `/weatherdashboard/api/v1.0/weatherdatas/<int:weatherdata_id>` to delete the specified weather data record.

-## 7. Contribution Guidelines
-1. **Problem Feedback**: If you encounter any problems or have any suggestions during the use of the application, please feel free to submit an Issue in the GitHub repository of the project, describing the problem or suggestion in detail.
-2. **Code Contribution**: If you want to contribute code to the project, first fork the